 US-based brokers who typically work with American clients often don’t understand the nuances of foreign national lending.
 They miss critical details about down payment seasoning requirements, entity structure implications, and property-specific pricing variations.

-You need someone who specializes in helping foreign nationals finance US investment properties.
+You need someone who specializes in Mortgage Financing for Canadians in the U.S.A..
 Someone who knows which lenders accept remote signing, which require US seasoning of funds, and how to structure deals for maximum leverage.

 The difference between working with a specialist and a generalist can mean the difference between closing your deal or watching it fall apart over a detail no one thought to check.